-Odissi is a classical dance form from India and it originates from the state of Odisha.
+Odissi is a classical India dance form and it originates from the state of Odisha.
 It is a sensuous and lyrical dance form.
 Considered a dance of love, it touches on the human and the divine aspects of life.
 It also touches on the subtleties of life, as well as the mundane.

 Odissi can be traced back to a dance style called the Odhra Magadha.
 This is mentioned as the southeastern style of classical dance, and one of the many varieties of dance in the Natya Shastra.